SumeetMoray/Nearby-Shops-API-Deprecated/README.md

 1. Create promotional videos for the Nearby Shops
 2. Graphics and Images for Promotion and to be used in Nearby Shops Website
-3. Contribute Item Image in the Global Items Database
+3. Contribution and help required for building an Open-Source Global Items Database

+For contributing plese write to us using the contact form available at http://nearbyshops.org